copyboy/obsidian.js/README.md

 ## What can it do?

-For now:
+- Can parse all packets except enchantments, hopefully

-- Login (no authentication)
+- Login, without authentication for now
-- Chunk sending (currently only a flat plane)
+- Chunk sending, currently only a flat plane
 - Players can see each other